Citation, DOI, disclosures and article data

 Dentigerous cysts are the second most common odontogenic cysts after those related to the roots of the teeth (periapical cysts) 3.
-They usually present in the 2nd to 4th decades of life and are rarely seen in childhood because they almost exclusively occur in secondary dentition 1-3.
+They usually present in the 2nd to 4th decades of life and are uncommonly seen in childhood because they almost exclusively occur in secondary dentition 1-3.

 Over 75% of all cases are located in the mandible, with the most commonly involved teeth being 1,3:

-- mandibular third molar (most common)
+mandibular third molar (most common)

-- maxillary third molar (2nd most common)
+maxillary third molar (2nd most common)

-- mandibular second premolar
+mandibular second premolar

-CT and MRI give additional information, and help in distinguishing this entity from other cystic lesions of the mandible and maxilla.
+CT and MRI may give additional information and help in distinguishing this entity from other cystic lesions of the mandible and maxilla.

 When small, it is difficult to differentiate a dentigerous cyst from a large but normal dental follicle.
-A working definition is that a dentigerous cyst exists when the distance between the crown and dental sac is greater than 2.5-3.0mm 5-6.
+A working definition is that a dentigerous cyst exists when the distance between the crown and dental sac is greater than 2.5-3.0 mm 5,6.

-Radiographically, dentigerous cysts appear as unilocular well defined pericoronal radiolucencies centred on an impacted or unerupted tooth.
+Radiographically, dentigerous cysts appear as unilocular well defined pericoronal radiolucencies centered on an impacted or unerupted tooth.
 They have a thin regular sclerotic margin and expand the overlying cortex without cortical breach (unless superimposed fracture or infection).
 Their size is extremely variable, ranging from only slightly greater in size than a normal follicle to very large, appearing to hollow-out the majority of the jaw 1-4.

-The main role of MRI is help distinguish these lesions from other cystic lesions of the jaw, when appearances are atypical.
+The main role of MRI is help distinguish these lesions from other cystic lesions of the jaw when appearances are atypical.

-- T1 - low signal, similar to water/CSF
+T1: low signal, similar to water/CSF

-- T2 - high signal, similar to water/CSF
+T2: high signal, similar to water/CSF

-- T1 C+ (Gd) - no solid component or enhancement, except for potentially a thin peripheral rim of enhancement 1,3.
+T1 C+ (Gd): no solid component or enhancement, except for potentially a thin peripheral rim of enhancement 1,3

 Treatment and prognosis

 Treatment usually involves removal of the entire cyst and the associated unerupted tooth.
-In patients with very large lesion or who are unfit medically, marsupialisaiton is an option 6.
+In patients with a very large lesion or who are unfit medically, marsupialisaiton is an option 6.

-Recurrence is uncommon, but may occur if parts of the cyst lining are left in situ 6.
+Recurrence is uncommon but may occur if parts of the cyst lining are left in situ 6.

-When small, it is difficult to differentiate a dentigerous cyst from a large but normal dental follicle 5-6.
+When small, it is difficult to differentiate a dentigerous cyst from a large but normal dental follicle 5,6.

 When larger, the differential is essential that of lytic lesions of the jaw and includes: